 Many small businesses and large companies mistakenly believe that the products will automatically pass the Buy American test but may also have not taken the time to evaluate their internal manufacturing or procurement process.
 When the Department of Justice (DOJ) or other law enforcement agencies investigate for alleged violations of the False Claims Act, contractors can quickly see the complexity and expense needed to deal with the allegations.
-Violations of both the Buy Amercian Act and False Claims Act can cripple a company given the substantial amount of civil and or criminal fines imposed.
+Violations of both the FAR Buy Amercian Act and False Claims Act can cripple a company given the substantial amount of civil and or criminal fines imposed.

 The Buy American Act (“BAA”), 41 USC 8301, et seq., creates a preference for domestic construction materials and products and applies to goods and services on supply and construction contracts with the federal government.
 Buy American Act exemptions exist if the head of the contracting agency makes a determination that applying the Buy American Act to the procurement would be inconsistent with the public interest.
 See 41 USC 8302(a); FAR 25.103(a); DFARS 225.103(a).